-- a A region wide hazard risk study will be undertaken at 5 yearly intervals. - b All disaster activations will be analysed to determine residual risk issues and to determine relevant mitigation actions. - c All disaster training exercises will be analysed to determine residual risk issues and to determine relevant mitigation actions. - d Recognition that the Queensland Disaster Management System provides for District and State assistance in the sharing of residual risk if required. - e MSC will endeavour to have in place Council to Council Assistance MoU's with neighbouring Council areas, to assist with potential resourcing issues faced in the response and recovery phases of a disaster. - f Sister City Program - g The LDMG will identify if there is a need for Community Sub-groups to be established. - h Current LDMG Community Sub-groups will have their plans reviewed annually. - h Residual risk issues identified by any LDMG member will be discussed at the LDMG meeting to determine the possible risk and consequence for the region, and to determine suitable mitigation strategies to address the identified issues. - Identified areas of residual risk to be documented in LDMG minutes.
+- a A region wide hazard risk study will be undertaken at 5 yearly intervals. - b All disaster activations will be analysed to determine residual risk issues and to determine relevant mitigation actions. - c All disaster training exercises will be analysed to determine residual risk issues and to determine relevant mitigation actions. - d Recognition that the Queensland Disaster Management System provides for District and State assistance in the sharing of residual risk if required. - e MSC will endeavor to have in place Council to Council Assistance MoU's with neighboring Council areas, to assist with potential resourcing issues faced in the response and recovery phases of a disaster. - f The LDMG will identify if there is a need for Community Sub-groups to be established.

+- g Residual risk issues identified by any LDMG member will be discussed at the LDMG meeting to determine the possible risk and consequence for the region, and to determine suitable mitigation strategies to address the identified issues. - h Identified areas of residual risk to be documented in LDMG minutes.